duop112/duop112/README.md

 I’m a blockchain developer focused on Solidity, smart contract architecture, and secure on-chain systems.
 My journey started with deep curiosity, and over time I’ve embraced the challenge of learning advanced concepts like inheritance, gas optimization, testing frameworks, and VRF integrations.

 I love using Foundry for development and testing, and I’m passionate about creating transparent, decentralized applications.
-Every day is another chance to ship better code, improve my skills, and contribute to the Web3 ecosystem.
+Every day is another chance to ship better code, improve my skills, and contribute to the Web3 ecosystem

 ---